Apurwa599/E-Commerce-Customer-Behavior-Analysis/README.md

 - Build dashboards for insights

 ### Challenges Encountered
-- Handling complex relationships across multiple tables
+- It handles complex relationships across multiple tables.
-- Writing optimized queries for large datasets
+- It involves writing optimized queries for large datasets.
-- Ensuring accuracy while joining multiple data sources
+- It ensures accuracy while joining multiple data sources.
-- Translating business questions into SQL logic
+- It translates business questions into SQL logic.

 ### Key Insights
 - Identified high-value customers and their purchasing patterns